Jeremy-Ruth/Fitness_Mirror_Software/README.md

 * **Sensors** - The source code provided only includes code for a bathroom scale and scripts for a Raspberry Pi camera.
 The location and nature of these devices are going to be heavily dependent on your build and needs.
 In the prototype I built, the camera was mounted on the mirror frame and the bathroom scale was a commercial scale that was modified with a custom wirless circuit in order to send weight data to the mini-pc.
 The Arduino code for the scale circuit is included in the source code.

 ### Software:
-As implemented the software components include a database, Java code for the phone and mirror side applications, and arduino code.
+As implemented the software components include a database, Java code for the phone and mirror side applications, and an arduino sketch for the bathroomm scale.
 If you want to use the same tools I did the list is:
 * **Java IDE** - This is for mirror side code.
-I like IntelliJ, but any Java IDE will be great
+I like IntelliJ, but any Java IDE will be great.
+I used JavaFX for the GUI so you may want to make sure you're IDE supports working with JavaFX easily.
 * **Android IDE** - This is for the phone side code.
 I used Android Studio.
-It is probably the safest bet to work with the project I have uploaded, but if prefer another IDE you should be able to extract the source code from the upladed project
+It is probably the safest bet to work with the project I have uploaded, but if you prefer another IDE you should be able to extract the source code from the upladed project
 * **MariaDB** - This is an open source, MySQL style, database software.
 I have included all of files you should need to get going, but getting everything installed and ready will take a little digging into MariaDB if you have never used it.
 Get it [here](https://mariadb.org/download/).
 Info about getting started can be found [here](https://mariadb.com/get-started-with-mariadb/), and if you decide you want to use a Raspberry Pi installation instructions can be found [here](https://r00t4bl3.com/post/how-to-install-mysql-mariadb-server-on-raspberry-pi).
+* **Arduino IDE** - You can use almost any IDE that supports C/C++ as this is the underlying language of the Arduino.
+Since what was needed in this case was relatively simple however, I just made a sketch using the basic Arduino IDE as found [here](https://www.arduino.cc/en/main/software).

 ## Getting Started / Installation